 a.
 Whether the tree(s) are the subject of a Tree Preservation Order.

 b.
 Whether the trees are located within a Conservation Area.

 The contractor will also consider whether a Felling Licence is required from the Forestry Commission (FC).
 Or if any other permissions / consultations are needed, i.e. Natural England / Environment Agency.

-9. Where works are proposed to third party trees, i.e. ‘neighbours trees’, the contractor will need written confirmation from the tree owner. (‘The neighbours’) that the works are agreed and where necessary , that access is allowed.
+8. Where works are proposed to third party trees, i.e. ‘neighbours trees’, the contractor will need written confirmation from the tree owner. (‘The neighbours’) that the works are agreed and where necessary , that access is allowed.
 If works only apply to overhanging branches that can be pruned from within the client’s property then permission is not needed.
 But the neighbour should be advised where practicable (please also see 7. above as this may also apply.).
-Terms and Conditions for services should be noted.

-10. The contractor has £5,million Public Liability Insurance and a copy of the certificate is available on request.
-The contractor will operate in accordance with good industry practice, their Health & Safety Policy and Procedures.
+9. The contractor has £5,000,000 Public Liability, £10,000,000 Employers Liability and £100,000 Hired In Plant Insurance and a copies of the certificates are available on our website http://guildfordtreesurgeons.co.uk/insurance/ or can be emailed upon request. he contractor will operate in accordance with good industry practice, their Health & Safety Policy and Procedures.
 Contractor will undertake Site Specific Risk Assessments.
 (The outcomes of which may place constraints on the site whilst works are in progress, i.e. the client can’t access their garden without prior agreement from ground staff.)

 a.
 Wildlife and Countryside Act 1981.

 b.
 Countryside and Rights of Way Act 2000.

 c.
 Conservation of Habitats and Species Regs.
 2012 (amendment).